Terrenteller/Valheim-Plugins/README.md

 ### Borderless Windowed | [Settings](BorderlessWindowed/BorderlessWindowed.cs)

-Removes the border from the game window when not fullscreen.
+Adds an option to the graphics settings dialog to remove the border when not fullscreen.

-Does not remove the border by default.
-It should be toggled with an in-game configuration manager.

 ### Custom Slot Item Lib | [Settings](CustomSlotItemLib/CustomSlotItemLib.cs)